 The German language does include vocabulary that can be challenging to learn.
-Mark Twain is said to have famously taken issue with the “clumsy” German language practice of creating overly complicated, compound, multi-syllable words.
+Mark Twain is said to have famously taken issue with the “clumsy” German language practise of creating overly complicated, compound, multi-syllable words.
 As one example, let’s look at the German word Freundschaftsbezeugung.
 This lengthy word means “demonstrations of friendship.”
 Yes, the word is quite long, but it might help to try to break it into its recognizable and understandable parts.
 You can see that the compound word starts with the single word “Freund.”
 The word “Freund” is what is called a cognate, a counterpart with the same meaning of the English word “friend.”

 After you have developed the ability to understand and speak the basics of the German language, you can move onto learning the longer phrases that come into play in everyday conversation.
 Rosetta Stone’s digestible, 10-minute German lessons are built to lead you along the path of learning to confidently understand and correctly speak German.
 Rosetta Stone language lessons will help you learn German vocabulary and proper pronunciation for real-world situations.

 Surround yourself with German whenever, wherever with the Rosetta Stone app.